bobhilt/studies_vscode/readme.md

 ### Visual Studio to Visual Studio Code

-### Visual Studio is Microsoft’s full-blown commercial IDE, evolving since VS 97, VS 6.0, then VS.Net in 2002, followed by Microsoft’s year naming convention to today's VS 2019.
+### Visual Studio is Microsoft’s full-blown commercial IDE

+Evolving since VS 97, VS 6.0, then VS.Net in 2002, followed by Microsoft’s year naming convention to today's VS 2019.
 Highly developed, feature rich environment which provides a tremendous amount of help/scaffolding to build and manage projects, and coordinate teams.
 If you are planning to do a lot of .Net coding, Visual Studio is your best choice.
 VS is not our focus for this demo.

-### Visual Studio Code (VSCode), 2015 is a cross-platform (Linux, Mac OS, Windows) code editor that can be extended with plugins to support your needs.
-It is now the #1-ranked code editor [stackoverflow.com].
-While it can be used as a straightforward editor, it can be extended to the point of being a pretty rich editor.
-VS Code effort was led by Erich Gamma (Gang Of Four and Eclipse)
+### Visual Studio Code (VSCode), 2015 is a cross-platform (Linux, Mac OS, Windows) code editor.

+It can be extended with plugins to support your needs.
+Code is now the #1-ranked code editor [stackoverflow.com].
+While it can be used as a straightforward editor, it can be extended to the point of being a pretty rich IDE.
+Microsoft hired Erich Gamma (Gang Of Four and Eclipse) specifically to lead the VSCode effort.

 *Features:*
 * Cross-platform